pippinbarr/cart263-2019/slides/activity-oop-circle-eater/activity-oop-circle-eater.md

 1. Check the active property and only display the agent it it's true
 1. Set the stroke to not display
 1. Set the fill to the color property
-1. Draw a circle at the location defined by the position properties of a size defined by the size property
+1. Draw a circle at the location defined by the position properties with a size defined by the size property
 1. Use `push()` and `pop()` around all the display instructions to avoid problems

 ???